Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 -  All users who posted at least one follow-up comment to the artifact.

-The e-mail message generated by the |SYSPRODUCTNAME| Tracker first shows the most recent changes that occurred on the artifact in case of an update.
+The e-mail message generated by the Tuleap Tracker first shows the most recent changes that occurred on the artifact in case of an update.
 It is then followed by a complete snapshot of the artifact.
-Web pointers are also included in the message to quickly and easily access the artifact form on |SYSPRODUCTNAME|.
+Web pointers are also included in the message to quickly and easily access the artifact form on Tuleap.

 .. figure:: ../images/screenshots/sc_emailnotification.png
    :align: center